 MCP Tools for Obsidian enables AI applications like Claude Desktop to securely access and work with your Obsidian vault through the Model Context Protocol (MCP).
-It acts as a secure bridge, allowing AI assistants to read notes, execute templates, and perform semantic searches while you maintain full control over access to your vault.
+It creates a secure bridge that allows AI assistants to read your notes, execute templates, and perform semantic searches while maintaining security and user control.

 When connected to an MCP client like Claude Desktop, this plugin enables: